Summary

 The Volkswagen Golf GTI is a relatively affordable car to own and run, according to whole-life cost numbers provided exclusively to The Car Expert by our data partner, Clear Vehicle Data.

-While we don’t have figures on the car’s fuel consumption, which will be higher than a standard Golf, the service and maintenance costs over the course of five years of ownership should be affordable, and its insurance premiums are fairly low for a hot hatch of this size.
+Fuel consumption is poor compared to lower-end Golfs, which is no surprise, but service and maintenance costs over the course of five years of ownership should be affordable.
+Insurance premiums are average, which is not bad for a hot hatch of this size.

 Security rating